BCDA-APS/gestalt/docs/reference/nodes/layouts.md

 an idealized ratio and it may not be possible to exactly match the ratio as given with the number of elements a user provides.

+You can also control the shape by specifying the minimum and maximum numbers of columns and rows.
+Using 'min-cols', 'max-cols', 'min-rows', and 'max-rows', you can restrict the automatic shaping done based off of 'aspect-ratio'.
+If there is a conflict between the number of iterations, the aspect-ratio, and the minimum/maximum values, then the 'horizontal' attribute will be used to determine which restrictions to weight heavier.
+If 'horizontal' is True, then size will break any horizontal constraints (adding additional columns).
+If 'horizontal' is False, then the vertical constraints will be broken (adding additional rows).

 * **Special Attributes**